spring-attic/spring-roo/bootstrap/readme.txt

   current line correctly.
 This happens mainly when skipping mandatory options or introducing escaped sequences, both of which are uncommon when using the TAB key to build the line.
-We're intending to revisit the shell parsing modules before Roo is final and tidy this up.
+We're intending to revisit the shell parsing modules in due course and tidy this up.

 * Roo does not prevent you from creating package, entity, field or other members names which are reserved words.
 Please ensure you